These are the Objectives of the Battle CP Neighbourhood Plan (see page 36/37 of the Plan documemt)

 OBJECTIVE 1: Residential Development Sites:

 The community acknowledges it is required to include in the plan the housing numbers set up by the Government and Rother District Council – at least 475 for Battle and the hamlet of Telham and at least 48 for Netherfield.
 The aim is for development sites within the defined Development Boundaries to reflect not only the AONB character of the locality but to embody the design principles embodied in the Battle CP Design Guidelines and the High Weald Housing Design Guide.
-Where possible the proposed locations should minimise local impact and address sustainability, environmental and spatial considerations, by robust assessment of all the factors which applies to the application.
+Where possible the proposed locations should minimise local impact and address sustainability, environmental and spatial considerations, by robust assessment of all the factors which apply to the application.

 OBJECTIVE 2: Traffic Mitigation Measures: